Xilinx/PYNQ/docs/source/pynq_libraries/axigpio.rst

 Examples
 --------

-This example is for illustration, to show how to use the AxiGPIO class.
+This example is for illustration, and shows how to use the AxiGPIO class.
-In practice, the LED, Button, Switches, and RGBLED classes may be available to extend the AxiGPIO class should be used for these peripherals in an overlay.
+In practice, the LED, Button, Switches, and RGBLED classes may be available to extend the AxiGPIO class and should be used for these peripherals in an overlay.

 After an overlay has been loaded, an AxiGPIO instance can be instantiated by passing the name of the AXI GPIO controller to the class.